sivefunc/fdroid_auto/README.md

 - I haven't tested ADB through [Wi-Fi](https://developer.android.com/tools/adb#connect-to-a-device-over-wi-fi) only USB.
 - Manuals I used: man adb or adb shell pm
 - Read the source code to know things are done, specially [packages.py](src/packages.py)
+- The `-k` option on uninstall preserves app data, so you can reinstall with install-existing and not lose data.
+- I recommend when looking for files to uninstall instead of the traditional `adb shell pm list packages` use [App Manager](https://f-droid.org/en/packages/io.github.muntashirakon.AppManager/)

 ## Made by :link: [Sivefunc](https://gitlab.com/sivefunc)
 ## Licensed under :link: [GPLv3](LICENSE)